YousefElMostafa/Egypt-Prices-Analysis-2025/README.md

 # Egypt Market Prices Analysis 2025

+## 📸 Project Preview

+Screenshots and dashboard visuals will be available in the screenshots folder.

 ## Project Overview
 This project analyzes food and service prices in Egypt using official CAPMAS data.